 Prof.Badamana.M.S (2004 - 2016)

 Prof. P.N.
 Mbugua (1992 – 1998)

 Prof. Abdullah Naji Said (1980 – 1986)

 Prof. R.S.
 Musangi

-Apart from research, the department manages a successful poultry unit that generates income to the University through egg sales, short courses in poultry science.
-Further, graduates of the department are absorbed into both government and private sector such as the Ministry of Agriculture, departments of veterinary and livestock services, animal production industries.
+Apart from research, the department manages a successful poultry unit that generates income to the University through egg sales, and short courses in poultry science.
+Further, graduates of the department are absorbed into both the government and private sectors such as the Ministry of Agriculture, departments of veterinary and livestock services, and animal production industries.